jasonbaldridge/explore-dl4j/README.md

 Explore DL4J
 ====

-Example code to explore for using DL4J in Scala.
+Example code to explore for using [Deeplearning4J](http://deeplearning4j.org/) in Scala.

 ## Compilation and setup

+You need Java 7 or higher and `sbt` installed.

 Commands to checkout the repository, compile the code and add the bin directory to your path.